jcqlng/Liri-Node-App/README.md

-# liri-node-app

-# Description
+# Liri-Node-App

-The liri node app is a Language Interpretation and Recognition Interface.
+The Liri Node App is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

 # Command Functions
 * Breakdown of commands copied from Bootcamp Repo